hellisabove/iRestore/README.md

 # Changelog

 v1.1.3
-- Downloads adam's futurerestore version
+- Uses MarijuanARM's futurerestore version

 v1.1.2
 - Automatically checks version of latest futurerestore and installed version to decide whether to update or not